 Introduction to AutoAWQ

 In the rapidly evolving field of machine learning, efficiency and performance are paramount.
-AutoAWQ emerges as a powerful tool designed to streamline the processes of quantization, inference, and training.
+AutoAWQ emerges as a tool designed to streamline the processes of quantization and inference.
 This blog post will delve into the core functionalities of AutoAWQ, its technical architecture, installation steps, usage examples, and community contributions.

 Project Purpose and Main Features